RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 ### What is SDR:

 Sparse Distributed Representation (SDR) is a concept used in computing that mirrors the brain's method of processing information.
 Essentially, it's a way of storing data where most of the bits are off (0), and only a few are on (1).
 This setup allows for handling a wide variety of information efficiently and robustly, much like how the brain operates with its neurons.
+Sparse Distributed Representations (SDRs) are pivotal in computational models that mimic the human brain's processing, such as Hierarchical Temporal Memory (HTM).
+Brain works on continuous stream of input patterns which represent input sequences based on the input stream's recursive pattern

 ### What is Bitmap:

 Bitmap is a type of file format which is used to store images.
 A bitmap is a spatially mapped array of bits i.e. a map of bits.
-For the purpose of representing SDRs as bitmaps, we first feed the output of encoders as inputs to the SP.
+For the purpose of representing SDRs as bitmaps, first this needs to feed the output of encoders as inputs to the SP.
+The purpose of generating bitmaps to represent Sparse Distributed Representations (SDRs) in Hierarchical Temporal Memory (HTM) is to provide a visual representation of the encoded information and the processing performed by HTM algorithms such as encoders, spatial poolers, and temporal memory.
+By visualizing the SDRs as bitmaps, one can gain insights into how the input data is transformed and processed throughout the different stages of the HTM system.
+Bitmaps allow for easy interpretation of the sparsity and patterns within the representations, facilitating analysis and debugging of the HTM algorithms.
+Additionally, visualizing SDRs as bitmaps enables researchers and developers to observe the effects of parameter changes or optimizations on the encoded representations, aiding in the refinement and improvement of HTM algorithms.
+Bitmaps of SDRs serve as a valuable tool for understanding the inner workings of HTM algorithms and optimizing their performance for various applications.

+In the context of an encoder, bitmaps visually depict how raw input data is transformed into sparse binary patterns.
+Each bit in the bitmap represents the presence or absence of a feature or characteristic in the input data.
+By generating bitmaps of the encoded representations, one can observe how different input signals are represented sparsely in the binary space.
+This visualization aids in understanding how the encoder is capturing relevant information from the input data and converting it into a format suitable for further processing by the HTM network.

+For the spatial pooler, bitmaps illustrate the activation patterns of columns in response to input data.
+Each column's activation state is represented by a bit in the bitmap, where active columns are indicated by set bits and inactive columns by unset bits.
+By generating bitmaps of the spatial pooler's output, one can visualize how the input patterns are distributed and transformed across the columns of the spatial pooler.
+This visualization helps in analyzing the sparsity and distribution of active columns, as well as understanding the spatial pooling process and its impact on the input representations.

+In temporal memory, bitmaps depict the active cells and connections within the network over time.
+Each bit in the bitmap corresponds to the activation state of a cell or connection, representing the temporal sequence of patterns learned by the HTM network.
+By generating bitmaps of the temporal memory's activity, one can observe how the network learns and predicts sequences of input patterns, as well as analyze the stability and adaptability of the learned representations.
+This visualization aids in understanding the temporal processing capabilities of the HTM network and assessing its performance in sequence learning tasks.

 ### The DrawBitmap Method